DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying?

 It is basically highlighting deviations from the norm.
-Based on past behavior, the algorithm expect the data to behave a certain way, within some bounds.
+Based on past behavior, the algorithm expects the data to behave a certain way, within some bounds.
 If it deviates too much from this, the graph is marked in red to indicate these periods of anomalies.
-This will not show much for a small data sample, but over time seems to be an effective of highlighting significant deviations in one's data.
+This will not show much for a small data sample, but over time seems to be an effective way of highlighting significant deviations in one's data.

 ## Monitoring Data